skip to content

 [01:15:38.26] - Mikhail that,

 [01:16:11.15] - Matt Absolutely.
-We don't need to do the complicated range queries for things like just checking out an identity balance.
-So those, those verify verification is much easier.
+We don't need to do the complicated range queries for things like just checking an identity balance.
+So that verification is much easier.

 [01:16:26.06] - Mikhail Great, great.
 That's really, really nice to hear all of this.

-[01:16:35.00] - Rion Gull Okay everyone, thanks for, thanks for joining our show today.
-There are, or at least should be more questions about this SDK stuff because there's a lot going on.
-But I'm.
-I'm very confident in both of you guys.
+[01:16:35.00] - Rion Gull Okay everyone, thanks for joining our show today.
+There are, or at least should be, more questions about this SDK stuff because there's a lot going on.
+But I'm very confident in both of you guys.
 Mikhail, you and your team are doing a great job with your approach.
-And Matt, I have full confidence that you can accomplish anything that we.
-I throw at you.
-That's.
-That's been my experience so far and, and actually more than that.
-So, yeah, just thank you guys both for your work.
-And as far as I'm concerned, I just want a good product that I'm not embarrassed to share with people that have high standards.
-And I think that that's what we.
-That's the kind of.
-That I have.
-So, yeah, we'll see how things go in the next few days as far as funding goes, and we'll keep plugging away.
-Thanks, everybody, for joining us.
-And join us next time for some updates from both of these guys.
-And Anthony, hope your proposal goes through well as well, because getting real products in front of a good wide developer audience is very important as well.
+Matt, I have full confidence that you can accomplish anything I throw at you.
+That's been my experience so far, and actually more than that.
+So yeah, just thank you guys both for your work.
+As far as I'm concerned, I just want a good product that I'm not embarrassed to share with people that have high standards, and I think that's the kind of standard that I have.
+So yeah, we'll see how things go in the next few days as far as funding goes, and we'll keep plugging away.
+Thanks everybody for joining us, and join us next time for some updates from both of these guys.
+Anthony, hope your proposal goes through well as well, because getting real products in front of a good, wide developer audience is very important too.
 So catch everybody next time.
+Thanks.

 [01:17:52.26] - Mikhail Thanks.